pakinsa/DevOps_Project/03.LAMP_stack/Readme.md

        Limitations:
-       Unfortunately, the www.lamppro.com doesnt display like lampgurue, as the IP resolves to the same server with lampguru.com
+       Unfortunately, the www.lamppro.com doesnt display like lampguru, as the IP resolves to the same server with lampguru.com

        Upon findings in Digital Ocean, it was revealed that a re-setup of apache on linux with SSL on https port 443 is necessarily to allow one site to load from port 443